Learning to Predict Gradients for Semi-Supervised Continual Learning: Experiment

-where $R$ is the test classification accuracy, $T$ is the number of tasks, and $\bar{b}_{i}$ is the test classification accuracy at random initialization at the $i$-th task.
+where $R_{i,j}$ is the test classification accuracy that is evaluated on the test set of the $j$-th task when training on the $i$-th task, $T$ is the number of tasks, and $\bar{b}_{i}$ is the test classification accuracy at random initialization at the $i$-th task.
 Average accuracy indicates the predictive ability of the trained models on all tasks.
 BWT measures the effect of how learning a task $t$ influences the performance on previous tasks $k < t$.
-Large negative score is referred as catastrophic forgetting while positive score implies that learning new tasks generalizes to previous tasks.
+A large negative score is referred as catastrophic forgetting while a positive score implies that learning new tasks generalizes to previous tasks.
 Correspondingly, FWT measures the effect of how learning a task $t$ influences the performance on future tasks $k > t$.
-Positive score implies that learning a task generalizes to future tasks, which is similar to zero-shot learning.
+A positive score implies that learning a task generalizes to future tasks, which is similar to zero-shot learning.
 In the ACL training scheme, we use the same metrics, \ie average accuracy and BWT, as \cite{Ebrahimi_ECCV_2020}.
 We denote a baseline as \textit{backbone} (if any) \textit{continual algorithm}, \eg ResNet GEM.
 Similarly, we denote the proposed method as \textit{backbone} (if any) \textit{continual algorithm} + proposed, which indicates the proposed method is used to leverage the information from unlabeled images.
-Also, following \cite{Lee_2019_ICCV} and \cite{Zhang_AISTATS_2021}, we report the performance of 1-PL, P-PL, and MG for the purpose of comparison \REVISION{in the continual learning setting.} Specifically, the teacher model takes images as input to predict pseudo labels when the learning process encounters unlabeled images.
-The teacher model is composed by the same backbone of the continual learning model and a linear transformation layer that generate pseudo labels in each task.
+Also, following \cite{Lee_2019_ICCV} and \cite{Zhang_AISTATS_2021}, we report the performance of 1-PL, P-PL, and MG for the purpose of comparison in the CL setting.
+Specifically, the teacher model takes images as input to predict pseudo labels when the learning process encounters unlabeled images.
+The teacher model is composed by the same backbone of the CL model and a linear transformation layer that generate pseudo labels in each task.
 In other words, 1-PL and P-PL have many more parameters than the baseline and the proposed method.